beelabhmc/ant_tracker/README.md

    file which only contains the ROI, this file is necessary to crop and rotate the video to capture just the ROIs.
 It takes ROIs which are defined by roidetect.py.
+ - [edgefromtrack.py](scripts/edgefromtrack.py) A script which converts the output of track.py from containing x,y coordinates to containing which side the ant entered on and which side the ant exited on.
  - [metadata.py](scripts/vid_meta_data.py) A script which reads the metadata from videos and contains functions with it common to multiple other python scripts.